spryker/spryker-docs/docs/dg/dev/architecture/architectural-convention.md

 [Yves application layer](#yves) provides only 1-level theme inheritance: `current theme` > `default theme`.
 - **Current theme**: a single theme defined on a project level (eg: `b2b-theme`, `b2c-theme`).
 - **Default theme**: a theme provided by default and used in the `boilerplate implementations`.
-Used for incremental project updates (start from default and change frontend components one-by-one) and a graceful fallback in case SCOS delivers a new functionality that does not have own frontend in a project.
+Used for incremental project updates (start from default and change frontend components one-by-one) and a graceful fallback in case SCOS delivers a new functionality that doesn't have own frontend in a project.
 A `Theme` may contain `views`, `templates`, or `components` (`atoms`, `molecules`, or `organisms`).
 - **Views**: are the templates for the [Controllers](#controller) and [Widgets](#widget).
 - **Templates**: are reusable templates, such as page [Layouts](#layout).